Tennessee Geological Survey

 Updated 01-2020

-These photomosaics were made during construction of the new route of TN52 between Celina and the Overton County line in Tennessee.
+These photomosaics were made during construction of the new alignment of State Route 52 between Celina and the Overton County line.
 They include interpretations of deep water channels filled with crinoidal limestone that are excellent examples of point bar-like deposits in a deep water setting.

 If it is hard for you to read, speak, or understand English, please see our Language Assistance webpage for more information about our free language assistance services.